whataname/AdMasterIntro/env.md

-Setup a basic environment for web devlopment
+Setup a initiatory environment for web devlopment
 ============================================

-This tutorial will teach you how to setup a basic environment for web devlopment, follow the steps and you will get exactly these:
+This tutorial will teach you how to setup a environment for web devlopment with basic tools, follow the steps and you will get exactly these:

 * Ubuntu
 * Python + pip + virtualenv